All definition is comparison.

 He is.
 God IS.

-To simplify what I’m trying to communicate, I sorta believe that we exist, in a certain sense.
-I guess.
+To simplify what I’m trying to communicate, I sorta believe that we exist, to some extent.
+I suppose.

-We think, we record past memories and ideate future concepts.
+We think, we create and remember past memories and conceive future notions.
 We build things that outlast our lives.

 We just exist LESS than a being like God.